 - When boating, clean your boat thoroughly before transporting it to a different body of water.

-- Volunteer at your local park, refuge or other wildlife area to help remove invasive species.
+- Volunteer at your local park, refuge or other wildlife areas to help remove invasive species.
 Help educate others about the problem.

 - Learn which plants are problematic in Maine and tell your state representatives that you care about the future of Maine’s natural landscape.

 - Our natural landscape is precious.
 Its future depends on the choices we make.

 Where can you find more information?

 - University of Maine Cooperative Extension

 - Maine Department of Agriculture, Conservation and Forestry / Division of Animal and Plant Health